nus-cs2103-AY2021S2/ip/docs/README.md

 1. Ensure you have Java `11` or above installed in your system.
 2. Download the latest `duke.jar` from [here](https://github.com/lrj689/ip/releases/tag/1.0).
 3. Place `duke.jar` in an empty folder of your choice.
-4. Double click to start the app.
+4. Double click `duke.jar` to start the app.

 ---